 Our investigations were limited to a small number of estimators of the between-trial heterogeneity τ .
-These included standard estimators commonly applied in meta-analyses such as the DerSimonian-Laird estimator, but also the recently proposed Bayes-Modal estimator by (Chung et al., 2013).
-However, a number of alternative estimators of τ have been proposed which have been compared elsewhere (Veroniki et al., 2015).
-Furthermore, we focused here on meta-analyses including a small number of studies ($k \leq 10$) which was motivated by rare diseases and small populations.
-However, this is also otherwise not uncommon as a review by Turner et al. of the Cochrane Database shows (Turner et al., 2012).
-We also restricted simulations to normally distributed outcomes, without considering the effects of transforming other types of outcomes to a continuous scale.
-Such effects become especially relevant when approximate normality breaks down, as for example when dealing with data on rare events (Bradburn et al., 2007).
+These included not only standard estimators commonly applied in meta-analyses such as the DL estimator but also the recently proposed Bayes modal estimator by Chung et al., (2013).
+However, a number of alternative estimators of τ have been proposed, which have been compared elsewhere (Veroniki et al., 2015).
+Furthermore, we focused here on meta-analyses including a small number of studies ($k \le 10$), which were motivated by rare diseases and small populations.
+However, this is also otherwise not uncommon, as a review by Turner et al. of the Cochrane Database shows (Turner et al., 2012).
+Apart from the small simulation study when revisiting the example, we restricted simulations to normally distributed outcomes without considering the effects of transforming other types of outcome to a continuous scale.
+Such effects become especially relevant when approximate normality breaks down, as for example, when dealing with data on rare events (Bradburn et al., 2007).
+In the application, we considered data consisting of log-odds ratios and their standard errors.
+In practice, often the counts (2×2 tables) for the individual studies are available.
+These counts could be modelled directly based on binomial distributions, using likelihood or Bayesian methods.
+This may further improve the accuracy of the inference (Spiegelhalter et al., 2004; Böhning et al., 2008; Kuß, 2015).